The Road Map to this Blog

 This initial curiosity motivated me to create this blog, and make its focus broader, expanding it to cover the entire Lake View community from its very beginnings.

-I started with search with Ravenswood-Lake View Historical Association (I am one of several board members) and then branched off from there to include images/photos from contributors from social media pages and countless of other online sources that I have mentioned below, always trying my best to make sure to credit the source.
+I started with search with Ravenswood-Lake View Historical Association (I was one of several board members) and then branched off from there to include images/photos from contributors from social media pages and countless of other online sources that I have mentioned below, always trying my best to make sure to credit the source.
 I am constantly updating and editing my work - keeping it as real and authentic as possible.

 Now as a substitute teacher with some time on my hands, I welcome comments and constructive criticisms that will be meaningful to my work - to our collective work!